GaryJBlake/garyjblake.github.io/content/post/vcf-91-apis/vcf-91-vcf-installer-depot.md

 ]
 +++

 Before you can begin deploying VMware Cloud Foundation, you first configure the VCF Installer to connect to the Broadcom Depot.
-In order to do this you must first obtain your unique download token from the [VCF Business Services Console](https://vcf.broadcom.com), once you have your download token you can proceed with setting up the VCF Installer.
+In order to do this you must first obtain your unique download token from the <a href="https://vcf.broadcom.com" style="color: #3677a9;">VCF Business Services Console</a>, once you have your download token you can proceed with setting up the VCF Installer.

 **VCF Installer APIs Used**